Pig Girl: Imago Theatre

 Jim Burke from the Montreal Gazette praises the director Micheline Chevrier for the “stylish and considered solution to the problem of depicting violence – especially such recent real-life violence – on the stage without exploiting it.”
 CBC News comments on the Montreal production as a “wake-up call about violence against women and particularly to violence against aboriginal women."
 Reneltta Arluk, an Indigenous actress who plays “Dying Woman” in Imago Theatre's production of Pig Girl, says the “epidemic of missing and murdered Indigenous women in this country continues to rise with no national action plan in place.
 As an Indigenous woman, this terrifies me.
 Pig Girl calls for action by creating this glaring microscope facing us to care.
 Care about the sister, care about the mother and most importantly care for Dying Woman who endures to speak.
 To be heard."
 Reneltta also explains Imago's differences from the Edmonton production, saying they “took the gratuitous out of it so you could hear the necessary”.
 Their production opted to separate the characters and the violence rather than having them interact and commit violence towards one another.
 She supports this decision by stating it is a way of making the violence more impressionistic.

 Sacred Roots Production

 The Sacred Roots production of Pig Girl was received more positively by audiences.
 Family members of the victims in the Robert Pickton case thanked the cast for their performance.
-Shelby Mitchell-Adams and Jessica Loft-Thompson, owners of the company and members of the Akwesasne Mohawk, described the cathartic effects of the play, mentioning how “several community members talked about personal and family experiences.”
+Jessica Loft Cross (Thompson) and Shelby Mitchell-Adams, former owners of the company and members of the Akwesasne Mohawk, described the cathartic effects of the play, mentioning how “several community members talked about personal and family experiences.”
 Audience members were also said to resonate with the pain shown in the performance.